-California Endive Farms was one of the sponsors of the 2013 International Food Bloggers Conference this year in Seattle.
+California Endive Farms was one of the sponsors of an International Food Bloggers Conference recently in Seattle.
 They provided packages of fresh Belgian-style endive to all the attendees.
 They also filled an embarrassing gap in my culinary knowledge that has kept me from ever discussing endive in public: Is it pronounced N-dive or On-deev?
 It turns out that both are correct because there are two different kinds of endive.

 3 heads of white and/or red endive, halved lengthwise through the root end